 \begin{question} What can we say about a convex body $K\subset \Rn$, $n \geq 3$, with the property that there exists a point $p\in \Rn$ such that all hyperplane sections of $K$ passing through $p$ possess a certain type of symmetry?

 \end{question}

-A particularly simple case of Question \ref{prob3} occurs when all the hyperplane sections passing through $p$ are spheres.
+A particularly simple case of Question \ref{prob3} occurs when $p$ is an interior point of $K$ and all the hyperplane sections passing through $p$ are discs.
 In this case, $K$ must be a sphere.
-Indeed, for every hyperplane $\Pi$ through $p$, the section $\Pi\cap K$ has all the possible symmetries.
-It is not difficult to prove that then $K$ is a solid sphere.
+Indeed, by Hammer's result \cite[Thm.
+3.1]{ham}, there is a diametral chord of $K$ passing through $p$.
+Since for every hyperplane $\Pi$ through $p$, the section $\Pi\cap K$ is a $(n-1)$-dimensional ball, the diametral chord is an axis of revolution of $K$.
+Therefore, $K$ is a solid sphere.

 Another case of Question \ref{prob3} occurs when all the sections of $K$ through the point $p$ are assumed to be centrally symmetric, but $p$ is not the center of symmetry of $K$.
-This problem is now known as the False Centre Theorem of Aitchison-Petty-Rogers and Larman.
+This problem is known as the False Centre Theorem of Aitchison-Petty-Rogers and Larman.
 In \cite{ro1}, Rogers proved, in a very elegant way, that if $K\subset \Rn$, $n\geq 3$, has a false centre, then $K$ must be centrally symmetric.
 In the same paper, Rogers conjectured that such a $K$ should be an ellipsoid.